More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Guide Usage guide

-• Tap 'Start compass' and grant sensor permissions when prompted.
+• Tap 'Start compass' and grant sensor permissions when prompted (the page must be served over HTTPS).

 • Hold your device flat and away from metal objects or magnets.

-• If accuracy is low, calibrate by moving your device in a figure-8 pattern.
+• If the heading is jumpy, calibrate by moving your device in a figure-8 pattern.

-The Digital Compass is a free online tool that uses your device's built-in magnetometer sensor to determine magnetic north and display your current heading in real-time.
+The Digital Compass is a free, browser-based tool that reads your device's built-in magnetometer through the Web DeviceOrientation API to determine magnetic north and display your current heading in real-time.

 • Navigation and wayfinding while traveling